tjwilson90/turbo-hearts/README.md

 #### StartPassing

 A `start_passing` event is sent when the passing phase of a hand begins.
+This event is sent for convenience; the information it imparts can be inferred from other events.

 ```json
 {